PensionMath

 Lockheed Martin operates alongside Boeing, RTX/Raytheon, and Northrop Grumman as major defense contractors with large frozen pension obligations.
 None of these companies wants to carry large pension liabilities permanently on its balance sheet.
 Defense contract cost accounting, credit ratings, and ERISA funding requirements all create pressure to reduce or transfer pension obligations over time.

-This means Lockheed is more likely, not less, to offer pension risk transfers to insurance companies or additional lump sum windows in the next 3-7 years.
+This means Lockheed is more likely, not less, to execute further pension risk transfers or open additional lump sum windows in the next 3-7 years.
 The corporate incentive is clear.
-Your job is to know what your benefit is worth before the offer arrives, so you can evaluate it clearly rather than under a 90-day deadline.
+Your job is to know what your benefit is worth before any offer arrives, so you can evaluate it on your terms rather than under a 90-day deadline.

 When the annuity beats the lump sum for Lockheed retirees